pzafonte/add-user-script/README.md

 It also emails the student with temporary credentials.
 Students are prompted to change their password upon login.

-Lastly it updates the helpdesk ticketing system via email to mark the account creatuon request as closed.
+Lastly it updates the helpdesk ticketing system via email to mark the account creation request as closed.